truecode112/tensorprox/README.md

 Captures responsiveness and speed.

-   - Latency Factor (LF): Based on average RTT using a log-normalized inverse curve:
+   - Latency Factor (LF): Based on average RTT using a log-normalized inverse curve :

    ```
    LF = 1 / (1 + log(AVG_RTT + 1)**3 / 10)